-While Brian Vicari, owner of The Concrete Colorist in Benicia, Calif., near San Francisco, doesn't argue that proper installation is key to a job, he urges contractors never to lose sight of the importance of customer relations.
+While Brian Vicari, owner of The Concrete Colorist in Benicia, Calif., near San Francisco, doesn’t argue that proper installation is key to a job.
+Instead, he urges contractors never to lose sight of the importance of customer relations.

 Like many others, Vicari offers his customers a one-year warranty.
 “And I let them know the manufacturer stands by the product for five years,” he says.
 “But if something does happen, other than abuse, all they have to do is pick up the phone and call me.
 I’m very lenient with my warranties.
 I’ve had people who have called two or three years later and I’ve gone out and done touch-up work free of charge.”

-That small goodwill gesture keeps clients happy, and they will likely tell others, he explains, which leads to more work in the long run.
-"It's an amazing selling tool," says Vicari, who specializes in microtoppings, acid stains and dye washes.
-"The most important thing is to stand behind your product."
+That small goodwill gesture keeps clients happy.
+In turn, they will likely tell others, he explains, which leads to more work in the long run.
+“It’s an amazing selling tool,” says Vicari, who specializes in microtoppings, acid stains and dye washes.
+“The most important thing is to stand behind your product.”

-Because he offers this service as part of his standard fare, he hasn't felt the need to offer his customers an extended warranty.
+He offers this service as part of his standard fare.
+Because of this, he hasn’t felt the need to offer his customers an extended warranty.